teksite/laravel-filemanager/README.md

 - SFTP
 - MinIO
 - Any custom filesystem driver

+**It is designed to be used as a standalone media manager or as a backend service for building your own custom file management interfaces.**

 For more information about supported drivers, visit the official Laravel documentation:
 [laravel File Storage docs](https://laravel.com/docs/13.x/filesystem)